marina32/coms6998-midterm.github.io/index.md

 # COMS 6998 Mid-term Seminar Blog
-# Option Pricing and Optimal Stopping
+# Deep Learning in Option Pricing and Optimal Stopping Problem

 This blog shows what I've learnt from the two papers about deep learning in option pricing.

 # Motivation
 Option is an important financial derivatives which
-For optimal stopping problem

 High-dimensional optimal stopping problems are notoriously difficult to solve due to the well-known curse of dimensionality.
 The input data is often high dimension since there might be multiple underlying assets in a hedging portfolio so that almost all of them do not have calculation methods to gain a explicit answer.
 Lots of research try to use different input design and analyse approximation methods to solve it while the deep learning offers not only an approximation of an optimal strategy but also the optimal expected payoff associated to the considered optimal stopping problem.